Edville Gerhardt Abbott: Medical career

 Abbott pioneered a non-surgical treatment of lateral curvature of the spine (scoliosis).
 In 1913, he successfully demonstrated results of his method at an orthopedic congress in Berlin, Germany and England and elsewhere in Europe.
 He was named a "Genius of Orthopaedics" by international colleagues.

 In 1917, Abbott created the first effective modern plastic scoliosis brace from celluloid.

 During his career, Abbott was surgeon-in-chief at the Children's Hospital in Portland, orthopedic surgeon to the Maine General Hospital; visiting surgeon to St. Barnabas Hospital in Portland; consulting surgeon to the Sisters' Hospital in Waterville, Maine and instructor in orthopedic surgery in the Maine Medical School.
 He was a member of American Orthopedic Association, Deutsche Orthopedische Gesellschaft, Societe International de Chirurgie, Societe Francaise D'Orthopedie.

 Other interests

-Abbott was a member of several Greek letter fraternities, a member of the Cumberland County Medical Society, the Maine Medical Association, American Medical Association, He was a director in the Fidelity Trust Company, member of the Board of Trade, and connected with various corporations.
+Abbott was a member of several Greek letter fraternities, as well as of the Cumberland County Medical Society, the Maine Medical Association, and American Medical Association.
+He was a director in the Fidelity Trust Company, member of the Board of Trade, and connected with various corporations.
 In politics he was a staunch Republican.

 Abbott was also an Assistant Secretary of The Maine Association Opposed to Suffrage for Women.
 He was a member of the Board of Managers of the Female Orphan Asylum, Vice President of the Portland District Nursing Association of Portland, member of Parish House Committee of State Street Church, member Parish Banquets Committee of State Street Church, Chairman of Hospital Committee of the Madelyn Shaw Fruit and Flower Fund, Children's Hospital.
 Abbott died on August 27, 1938, aged 66.